kharchenkolab/conos/README.md

 ## Installation

-Native installations have been tested in Linux.
-Normal installation should take under 10 minutes.
+Native installations have been tested in Linux and Mac OS.
+Normally, installations should take under 10 minutes.

 ### Native installation